grafana/mimir/docs/sources/mimir/references/architecture/components/querier.md

 The configured period for `-querier.query-ingesters-within` should be:

-- greater than `-querier.query-store-after` and,
+- greater than `-querier.query-store-after`
 - greater than the estimated minimum amount of time for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying.
     When running Grafana Mimir with the default configuration, the estimated minimum amount of time for the oldest sample in an uploaded block to be available for querying is `3h`.

 After all samples have been fetched from both the store-gateways and the ingesters, the querier runs the PromQL engine to execute the query and sends back the result to the client.